 AI Learning Futures

 M2L members have been interested in AI as a learning partner long before tranformers made training possible (Fryer & Carpenter, 2006).
-This page describes the ongoing work and future plans of M2L for GenAI Futures that are a space for sustainable and substantial support for students' development across the formal education.
+This page describes the ongoing work and future plans of M2L for GenAI Futures.
+The focuse of these futures are efforts towards substantial and sustainable support for students' development across the formal education experience.
+You can click the references for direct downloads.

 2005-2022